 Retail Merchant Advances

 The total amount of your loan is based on your monthly credit card sales.
 The loan is repaid daily based on a set percentage of your daily sales.
 As an example, you choose to borrow $5,000 and repay it with 10% of your daily sales.
-This type of business financing is one of the most flexible solutions available to business owners and can compliment your business operations nicely.
+This type of business financing is one of the most flexible solutions available to business owners and can complement your business operations nicely.

 Business Term Loans